berlinplan/berlinplan.github.io/readme.md

 #### Aside from violent methods, what strategies can be employed to effectively address the increasing global inequality that has persisted since 1960?(138)

 #### Why is egoism considered the most effective solution?
-> <sub> Authentic egoists: </sub>
+<sub> *Authentic egoists:* </sub>

-- oppose global inequality due to their aversion to the possibility of a nuclear attack
+> <sub> oppose global inequality due to their aversion to the possibility of a nuclear attack </sub>
-- prioritize equality as the only means to ensure long-term safety and cleanliness within societies, while preventing revolutions and theft.• A real egoist - Not Drinking Alk, cigarette, avoid multiple sexual Activity, avoid consumption of porn,social Media, avoid polluting Environment.
+> <sub> prioritize equality as the only means to ensure long-term safety and cleanliness within societies, while preventing revolutions and theft. </sub>
+> <sub> avoid alcohol, cigarettes, promiscuity, pornography, social media, and environmental pollutants. </sub>
-- dedicate themselves to sustainable values to achieve a stable family unit, eliminate the reliance on imported labor, and prevent the rise of psychopathic multiculturalism, parallel societies, inequality, and societal unrest.
+> <sub> dedicate themselves to sustainable values to achieve a stable family unit, eliminate the reliance on imported labor, and prevent the rise of psychopathic multiculturalism, parallel societies, inequality, and societal unrest. </sub>

 #### Could economic sanctions, brain drain, youth migration, and inadequate handling of the balance contribute to a society adopting a violent shock strategy?